fumitoh/modelx/README.rst

 calculation formulas in the form of Python functions and associating those calculations with Cells objects.

-Below is a very simple working example in which:
+Below is a very simple working example in which following operations are
+demonstrated:

 - a new model is created,
 - and in the model, a new space is created,